bsiever/microbit-pxt-timeanddate/README.md

 #### Improving Accuracy

-If you get an accurate estimate for the error (in milliseconds) in a 24-hour period, you can use the ``[timeanddate.setDailyAdjustment()]`` to regularly compensate for errors.
+If you get an accurate estimate for the error (in seconds) in a 24-hour period, you can use the ``[timeanddate.setDailyAdjustment()]`` to regularly compensate for errors.

 ### ~